kimsjjkjn/PBPK_Propranolol/docs/background.md

 ## Why Propranolol Was Chosen for PBPK Modeling
 Propranolol was selected as the model compound for this PBPK project primarily because it is extensively studied in clinical pharmacology, providing a rich body of literature data.
 This allows for robust model validation and makes propranolol an appropriate small-molecule drug to begin with.

+## Objectives
+- Construct PBPK model of propranolol for Rat IV, Human IV, and Human PO administration.
+- Validate the models by comparing simulated concentration–time profiles and resulting parameters against published in vivo pharmacokinetic data.